VedavyasaRao/Tech-Log/README.md

 #### Setting and Retrieving  IPv6 Configuration ####

 Unlike IPv4, configuring and retrieving IPv6 information on a PC can be daunting.
 Depending on the configuration, multiple IP address might be returned by an IPv6 host.
-IPV6Configurator utility retrives and sets IPV6 addresses seamlessly.
+IPV6Configurator utility retrieves and sets IPV6 addresses seamlessly.

-Read more about this [here](https://techlog-vedavyasarao.blogspot.com/2022/08/rvv-quotemate-simple-trading-system-for.html)
+Read more about this [here](https://techlog-vedavyasarao.blogspot.com/search/label/Network)

 -------------------------------------------------------